PrincetonUniversity/removing_tedium/03_aliases_and_shell_functions/README.md

 ## salloc

-For a 5-minute interactive allocation on the GPU:
+For a 5-minute interactive allocation on a GPU node:

 ```
 alias gpu5='salloc -N 1 -n 1 -t 5 --gres=gpu:1'